 The Teaching Package is identical to the Student Package, but also includes solutions to the textbook and computer exercises as well as lecture slides in both PDF and PowerPoint formats:

 Thermo-Calc Academic is a limited version of Thermo-Calc that is intended only for educational purposes in an academic environment.
 It is limited in the sense that Thermo-Calc can only handle three components or fewer.
-The add-on Diffusion module (DICTRA) and Precipitation module (TC-PRISMA) are also included and up to three components are available for calculations.
-In comparison, the full version of Thermo-Calc and the add-on modules can handle systems with up to 40 components.
+The Add-on Diffusion Module (DICTRA), Precipitation Module (TC-PRISMA) and Process Metallurgy Module are also included; up to three components are available for calculations.
+In comparison, the full version of Thermo-Calc and the Add-on Modules can handle systems with up to 40 components.

 The Thermo-Calc Academic license is valid for one full year and can be downloaded again as needed.